-All four scenarios predicted that swordfish catches mostly remained under the surplus production since 2010 (Fig. 8), but for the most recent years the results suggest that the catch has already exceeded the stock's current surplus production levels.
-Median estimates of MSY were similar and ranged from 29282 to 31476 metric tons.
-However, by adding additional abundance information to Scenario 1, the uncertainty around the MSY estimates could be substantially decreased for Scenarios 2-4 (Table 4; Fig. 8).
+All four scenarios predicted that the majority of swordfish catches have remained under the surplus production since 2010 (Fig. 16).
+However, results from the most recent years suggest that the catch has already exceeded surplus production levels.
+Median estimates of MSY were similar and ranged from 29 282 to 31 476 metric tons.
+By adding further abundance information to Scenario 1, the uncertainty around the MSY estimates could be substantially decreased for Scenarios 2-4 (Table 4; Fig. 15).